Nudd3/hangman/README.md

 # Hangman

 ## Introduction
 This is a part of The Odin Project's Full Stack Ruby on Rails Path.
 This project specifically goes into learning about serialization.
+Here it is done using the JSON format.
 The player will have the option of saving a game and later come back and load it back up, and progress will be resumed.

 ## The Game